Ranmal-Dewage/Online-Railway-Reservation-System/README.md

 #### i) Create a new Google Acoount

 Create a new Google Account and take the email address and its password and paste it inside **config.json** file, in path **"..../Online-Railway-Reservation-System/Services/routes/config.json"**.
-Also turn off the Less Secure App Access Option under Security option of the created google account.
+Also turn on the **Less Secure App Access** option under Security section of the created google account.

 #### ii) Create Twilio Account